Why LearnLux

 What is workplace financial stress?

 Financial stress is not the same as financial hardship.
 According to the latest industry research, some of the most stressed employees are also high earners.
-53% of LearnLux program participants earn more than $99,000 and still report meaningful stress, often tied to retirement adequacy, equity compensation decisions, taxes, or supporting family members.
+53% of LearnLux program participants earn more than $99,000 and still report meaningful stress, often tied to retirement readiness, equity compensation decisions, taxes, or supporting family members.
 Studies also show that over a third of Americans earning $200K or more live paycheck to paycheck.

 What causes workplace financial stress?